Rules of Competition

 Photos are graded by using the following five-point rating system.
 (You may see the compiled results by requesting them from the registrar.)

-Audience members are not allowed to speak to the judge while photos are being evaluated and scored.
-(A member designated by the executive committee may assist the judge regarding our rules or the assigned theme and may answer any of the judge’s questions.)
-After judging is complete, any member may answer any of the judge's questions about the photo.
+Audience members are not allowed to speak to the judge while photos are being evaluated.
+A member designated by the executive committee may assist the judge regarding our rules or the assigned theme and may answer any of the judge’s questions.

 Members serving as judges are not permitted to enter the competition that they are judging.
 As compensation, they will be awarded nine points.
 A member may not act as a judge more than once in any calendar year.

-• Howard Rothman Class B Photographer of the Year: In memory of Howard Rothman, one of the founding members of the CCC, this award is presented to the Class B photographer who has accumulated the highest number of points during the year.
+Presented in memory of one of our club’s founders.
+This award is presented to the Class B photographer who has accumulated the highest number of points during the year.